-Guide To Buy The Best Cargo Carrier Bag in 2017
+Guide To Buy The Best Roof Cargo Bag in 2019

 Planning a whole weekend trip with your family but end up with too many things to carry and not enough space to put them all?
 Relax, you’re not alone in this.
 So many families have this same problem.
-We can tell you this much, though: a cargo carrier bag is the very thing that will save your plan.
+We can tell you this much, though: a car roof bag is the very thing that will save your plan.

 Now, you have two options on where to put that bag – on the roof or a hitch-mounted cargo carrier.